-Second year in ICP is quite different from first year: you will dedicate much less time to required courses (there will at this point be far fewer left to take) and a lot of time on practicum projects.
+Your second year in ICP is quite different: you will dedicate much less time to required courses (there will at this point be far fewer left to take) and a lot of time on practicum projects.
 Depending on course scheduling and electives, you can expect to be on campus 1 or 2 times per week for class.
 The rest of the time is spent working on practicum work or travelling to your chosen community.